nhsconnect/CareConnectAPI/pages/design/design_security.md

 ## Authentication and Authorisation ###

-Authentication and autorthisation are commonly used together:
+Authentication and authorisation are commonly used together:

 - Authentication: reliably identify end user
 - Authorisation: identified user access to correct resources/data